koustuvsinha/koustuvsinha.github.io/_posts/2020-07-26-reprotools.md

 ## Acknowledgements

 Many thanks to Joelle Pineau for encouraging writing this draft, and helping formulating the best practices.
-Thanks to Shagun Sodhani and Matthew Muckley for providing feedback on the draft.
+Thanks to Shagun Sodhani, Matthew Muckley and Michela Paganini for providing feedback on the draft.
 Thanks to [Deep Learning for Science School](https://dl4sci-school.lbl.gov/) for inviting Koustuv to speak about reproducibility on August 2020, for which this blog post is a point of reference.

 ## References